Y-133/M2-EmbSys/CaseStudy/simple_embedded_system.md

 * Buzzer - Buzzer acts as the alarm system to alert the near by people.
 * Torch - An White LED is used to act as a light source.
 * On/Off switch - switch for torch.
+* Battery Indication LED Yellow- This indicated when the power is low but able to operate for few days.
+* Battery Indication LED Red- This indicated when the power is very low but able to operate for few hours.

 ## Requirements:
 * Emergency sms alert
 * Torch